-Assumptions must be made to address labor cost and man-hours saved

-In order to effectively calculate an accurate return on investment (ROI) that the ARSC reciprocal process provides to stakeholders, which include the ARSC members, petrochemical owners and contractors, a few assumptions must be made.
-Not all ARSC members collect and track data related to reciprocal training units.
-The following members did not report data: Mobile, AL, Louisville, KY, Denver, CO, Evansville, IN, Charleston, WV and Salt Lake City, UT.
+Assumptions must be made to address labor cost and man-hours saved be made.
+Not all ARSC members collect, and track data related to reciprocal training units.
+The following members did not report data: Mobile, AL, Denver, CO, Evansville, IN, Charleston, WV, and Salt Lake City, UT.
 This assumes that the percentage of reciprocal training has remained constant for the time periods provided.
 Reciprocity existed between Safety Councils prior to the creation of ARSC but training volume totals were not available.